Temmix/jpmorgan/README.md

-# This is JP Morgan & Chase interview app,
+# This is JP Morgan & Chase interview app.
 ## Created using Create React App and Typescript

 ## Available Scripts